apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 Before you create a pull request, make sure
 1. A corresponding [Github issue](https://github.com/apache/rocketmq/issues) is created and has a clear problem description.
 2. Make sure you follow [Coding Guidelines](/docs/code-guidelines/).
 3. You have unit tests for everything you are about to commit.
+All pull requests are automatically tested at [Travis CI](https://travis-ci.org/github/apache/rocketmq) on AMD64 and ARM64 CPU architectures.

 For information about creating pull requests, please check [GitHub PR docs](https://help.github.com/articles/creating-a-pull-request/).